-In the manufacturing and consumer sector, shelf life is a very popular term.
+In the manufacturing and consumer sectors, shelf life is a very popular term.
 It defines the time period between production and expiration.
-In a broader aspect, shelf life denotes the span of a product’s length of usability in a form of values and percentages.
+In a broader aspect, shelf life denotes the span of a product’s length of usability in the form of values and percentages.
 Microsoft Excel has benefitted us with the calculation of the remaining shelf life after production until its end period.
-Therefore, in this article, we will guide you on how to calculate the remaining shelf life percentage in excel in easy steps.
+Therefore, in this article, we will guide you on how to calculate the remaining shelf life percentage in Excel in easy steps.

-Step by Step Procedure to Calculate Remaining Shelf Life Percentage in Excel
+How to Calculate Remaining Shelf Life Percentage in Excel: 5 Steps

 In this section, we will describe the process of calculating the remaining shelf life percentage.
 The end product will work as a template for future calculations.
 Simply follow the steps below: